What Causes Heart Palpitations — and Are They Dangerous?

 What causes heart palpitations

 There are many things that can cause your heart to feel a little off, some of which are mild and a few of which are more serious.
+Here are a some of the most common:

-While anxiety alone can cause palpitations, Robinson stresses that dismissing palpitations as a symptom of anxiety without an exam or further testing is a bad idea.
+While anxiety alone can cause palpitations, Nazer stresses that dismissing palpitations as a symptom of anxiety without an exam or further testing is a bad idea.
 If you go to a doctor and they don’t take your symptoms seriously, it’s a good idea to advocate for yourself and get a second opinion.

-This is where it gets tricky: Anything that can cause not-dangerous palpitations can also trigger an arrhythmia.
+This is where it gets tricky: Anything that can cause non-dangerous palpitations can also trigger an arrhythmia.
 Some underlying causes of arrhythmia are usually harmless, like an extra electrical pathway in the heart that causes a fast heart rate, but others are more serious, such as heart disease or diabetes.

 Do you have an arrhythmia?